nickmackenzie/dont-get-zohod/pages/CRM/UploadImagesExternally.md

+---
+title: Push CRM Record Images/Files to External Server
+description: Learn how to push CRM record images and files to an external server on button click or workflow rule.
+---

 # Push CRM Record Images/Files to External Server

 How to push CRM record images and files to an external server on button click or workflow rule.